jrcain-usgs/asc-public-docs/docs/how-to-guides/ISIS Developer Guides/Writing ISIS Tests with CTest and GTest.md

 In order to conform to our test case naming conventions, all test fixtures need to be named `ClassName_FixtureName`.
 For example, a fixture that sets up a BundleSettings object in a not-default state for the BundleSettings unit test could be called `BundleSettings_NotDefault`.

 ### Test parameterization
 If the same process needs to be run with several different inputs, it can be easily automated via [value-parameterized tests](https://github.com/google/googletest/blob/main/docs/advanced.md#value-parameterized-tests).
-In order to maintain test naming conventions, when you call the `INSTANTIATE_TEST_CASE_P` macro make sure the first parameter is. `ClassName`.
+In order to maintain test naming conventions, when you call the `INSTANTIATE_TEST_CASE_P` macro, make sure the first parameter is. `ClassName`.
 For example

 ```
 INSTANTIATE_TEST_CASE_P(